avinashbarnwal/avinashbarnwal.github.io/_posts/2024-10-05-langchain_generative_ai.md

 # > Finished chain.
 ```

-We can also pass extra information to second chain using SimpleMemory.
-For example, lets add budget as the input variable.
+We can also pass extra information to the second chain using SimpleMemory.
+For example, let's add budget as the input variable.

 ```
 template = """You are a gift recommender.
 Given a person's age,\n